SlaVcE14/SJ-Dialog/README.md

 # SJ-Dialog
-Android Studio library for dialog builder
+Android library for creating custom dialogs.
+It has several types of dialogs:
+* BasicDialog
+* MessageDialog
+* ListDialog
+* CustomDialog

 ## Download
 ### Step 1.
 Add the JitPack repository